colonyos/documentation/content/tutorial1.rst

 Alternativly, ``colonies process ps`` lists running processes, and ``colonies process psw`` lists waiting processes, and finally
 ``colonies process psf`` lists failed processes.

-Now, you have some basic knowledge to run containers across platforms.
-Next, we will investigate how to share data across different
+Now that you may have acquired some fundamental knowledge about running containers on ColonyOS, let's proceed to explore how to share data effectively across different container executors.
-*container executors*.

 Managing data
 =============

+Let's create a directory, and

 Pollinator
 ==========